 In 2017, the club was ranked the fourth most valuable sports team on the planet, being rated at $3.64billion.
 A year later, Barca's first team became the highest paid sports team in the world with the average player salary reaching $13.8million per year.

-The financial instability of the club has seen Barca sell the likes of Luis Suarez for a pittance as they aim to restore calm to their finances.
+The financial instability of the club has seen Barca offload the likes of Luis Suarez and Lionel Messi for a pittance as they aim to restore calm to their finances.